Filipe-morais-statistics/statistical-data-integration-tools/README.md

 -	integration of multiple sheets and heterogeneous formats;
 -	preparation of period identifiers and metadata;
 -	reconciliation with auxiliary datasets.
 3. VBA automation for reporting processes.
-The VBA module automates the transformation of Excel inputs into the exact structured format required for ingestion into reporting databases, eliminating repetitive manual formatting.
+The VBA module automates the transformation of Excel inputs into the structured format required for inclusion in reporting databases, eliminating repetitive manual formatting.

 **Files in this repository**